 Staying true to Tom's original core values, the produce is still fresh, the people are still genuine, and visitors are always welcome.
 Tom wouldn't like it any other way.

-The train is returning from the south loop.
+Returning from the south loop.

-The train went by my photo location.
+Passing our photo location.
 We then boarded the train.

-The train was almost ready to leave.
+Almost ready to leave.

-We started our first trip.
+We started our first ride.

-We headed to the covered bridge over Temescal Creek.
+Proceeding to the covered bridge over Temescal Creek.

 A moose on the hill.